tmduddy/django-weather/README.md

 - [x] build a basic frontend for user input

+- [x] add ability to browse submitted reports (either searches or filters)

 - [ ] add basic signin functionality so only authenticated users can submit reports

-- [ ] add ability to browse submitted reports (either searches or filters)

 ---